Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Blending methods

+We give an illustration for this active domain for two time step choices in \cref{fig:feblendregions}.
+We also show the domain of adjacent elements, which is the domain where the FE blending will decay.
+(More details about this will be given in \cref{sec:global_mappings}.)

 For the blending function we set $\hypertarget{def:b1}{\bOne(x,t) \equiv 0}$ and obtain the triple $(\ThG,\OG,\b) = (\ThbOne,\OGbOne,\bOne)$.
 This blending approach has also been discussed in \cite{HLP2022}.
-It however comes at the prices of an additional assumptions on the regularity of the level set function and a CFL-type time step restriction which we formulate in the next two assumptions. \begin{assumption} In the case of the finite element blending, we assume the additional regularity $\lphi \geq q_s + q_t + 2$. \end{assumption} \begin{assumption} In the case of the finite element blending, we assume the time step restriction $\Delta t \lesssim h$. \end{assumption} An alternative that alleviates these restrictions is the \emph{smooth blending} discussed next.
+It however comes at the price of additional assumptions on the regularity of the levelset function and a CFL-type time step restriction which we formulate in the next two assumptions on the regularity of the levelset function and the time step size: \begin{assumption} We assume $\lphi \geq q_s + q_t + 2$ if the \FE~ blending is applied. \end{assumption} \begin{assumption} We assume $\Delta t \lesssim h$ if the \FE~ blending is applied. \end{assumption} An alternative that alleviates these restrictions is the \emph{smooth blending} discussed next.

-\subsubsection{Smooth blending}
+\subsection{Smooth blending}